Driving the Road to Nowhere

-Once the only entirely paved route from Canada to “Old Mexico” (as hard-to-find postcards along the route still say), US-83 is still likely the shortest—from Swan River, Manitoba, dead south to Brownsville, Texas, and beyond to Matamoros, Mexico, seemingly without turning once.
+Once the only entirely paved route from Canada to “Old Mexico” (as hard-to-find postcards along the route still say), US-83 or “The Road to Nowhere” is still likely the shortest path between the two.
+Beginning at Swan River, Manitoba, the Road to Nowhere heads dead south to Brownsville, Texas, and beyond to Matamoros, Mexico, seemingly without turning once.

 Following roughly along the 100th meridian, US-83 marks the historic divide between the “civilized” eastern United States and the arid western deserts.
 Physiography aside, this route’s cultural landscape centers on small but self-sufficient farm or cattle communities that date back to the last days of the Wild West and that are far enough off the tourist trail to retain an unselfconscious, aw-shucks quaintness.
 For endless miles in every direction, telephone and power poles provide some of the few signs of life between the highway and the distant horizon, though the towns—where average speeds drop suddenly from 70 mph to radar-enforced 25 mph or slower—are spaced just often enough along the highway to serve your food-and-fuel needs.

 Perhaps best of all, US-83 manages to transnavigate this broad, odd nation, albeit north-to-south, without once grazing a conventional tourist attraction.
 Here along the backbone of the nation, conversations over a daybreak breakfast, afternoons spent cooling off by municipal swimming pools, and twilight American Legion baseball games provide the stuff of truly memorable Road Trip diversions, and for that reason alone, US-83 remains a must-do long-distance byway.

 For more insight into each stop along the route, our content is arranged by state.
 Here are some worthy stops along US-83 where travelers aiming to follow only a section of the full cross-country route may wish to use to plan their drive: